VictorAbhi/nepali-asr-and-english-translation/README.md

 ## Features
 - Live or uploaded audio transcription (Nepali)
 - Real-time or near real-time translation to English
-- Streamlit-based UI( I don't know might implement in flask or django, depends on time availability)
+- Streamlit-based UI( I don't know might deploy in flask or django, depends on time availability)

 ## To Run
 ```bash